 Figure 3.
-Year-to-Year Reporting of Students in Grades 7-12, Texas Public Schools, 1998-99 (Phase I)
+Year-to-Year Reporting of Students in Grades 7-12, Texas Public Schools, 1999-00 (Phase I)

 TEA screens district data to ensure that districts have accounted for all students who attended Grades 7-12.
 There must be one record per student per district attended.
 A student who attends more than one district during the school year is included in the count for each district attended.
-The totals shown here exclude student records from districts that report no fall enrollment.